 In 2014, we were awarded a Breakthrough Schools grant for our innovation in education by the CityBridge Foundation.
 We were awarded another Breakthrough Schools grant in 2017.

 In 2016, we won one of ten Career and Technical Education Makeover Challenge Prizes by the U.S. Department of Education.
 Capital City was also named a U.S. Department of Education Green Ribbon School for our focus on sustainability and the environment.
+Supporting our whole-child approach, we also upgraded our school facility in 2016, completing renovations for a state-of-the-art theatre and gym.

 Top photo and many images featured on our homepage are courtesy of Allison Shelley/The Verbatim Agency for American Education: Images of Teachers and Students in Action.
 Capital City participated in this photo project during the 2016-2017 school year.